SeeedDocument/Seeed-WiKi/docs/LinkIt_Smart_7688_Duo.md

 **9.**Now you can use internet to configure your system on development board.

-###Installing Arduino programming environment
+### Installing Arduino programming environment

 This development board has features that are compatible with Arduino.
-So you can transfer your Arduino code to 7688 platforms which makes prototyping process quicker.
+So you can apply your Arduino code to 7688 platforms which makes prototyping process quicker.
 In this section, we will show you how to build an Arduino programming environment.

-####Download and install Arduino IDE
+#### Download and install Arduino IDE

 You can [install Arduino IDE 1.6.5](https://www.arduino.cc/en/Main/Software) on your computer.

 Configure Arduino IDE for LinkIt Smart 7688 Platform

-####Installing developed board support package
+#### Installing developed board support package

 Arduino IDE 1.6.5 supports third party board integration using the **Board Manager** tool.
 LinkIt Smart 7688 development board is a plug-in to Arduino IDE and you will need to install the board package so that Arduino supports LinkIt board.
 Please follow the steps below: